Additive manufacturing is an opportunity to differentiate via unique designs and economy of production.

 The accuracy of the build process is the next benefit.
 Every time we need to alter a component in a postprocess environment, it adds to the overall cost.
 Getting the execution right in the initial build process can reduce the number of postprocessing steps, thereby cost.

 Finally, we must consider the materials used in AM.
-There are opportunities to utilize both printed metals and plastics for the parts that make up our vehicles and the tools that produce the components.
+There are opportunities to utilise both printed metals and plastics for the parts that make up our vehicles and the tools that produce the components.
 More material development must be done to enable the full suite of automotive-grade 3D printed materials that our industry requires.
 For example, the 3D printing industry has developed exotic metal powders, such as titanium and nickel base alloys, for the aerospace and medical industries.
-The automotive industry does not use many of these materials in production, so we need more development and focus on steel and aluminum to meet our specific needs.
+The automotive industry does not use many of these materials in production, so we need more development and focus on steel and aluminium to meet our specific needs.

 Parts production currently entails a complicated system of logistics connecting a multitude of tiered suppliers constantly shipping components back and forth across the manufacturing ecosystem.
-AM could minimize waste and downtime in this process by printing more components on location at the final vehicle assembly facility.
+AM could minimise waste and downtime in this process by printing more components on location at the final vehicle assembly facility.
 While having an AM footprint on-site in all our manufacturing locations would help in this regard, there are cases where it doesn’t always provide an optimal solution.

 Sometimes we need more than just the machine that makes the part, as some components also require testing and analysis equipment.
 For this reason, we think the best approach is to embark on the AM journey with our suppliers, encouraging them to evolve with this new technology because of its potential transformative benefits for the entire ecosystem.